 Our gamma-delta T cell products for INB-100, INB-200 and INB-400 are manufactured in a programmable, cell-manufacturing, closed system device.
 We have multiple devices, including backup devices in all facilities if the primary instrument breaks, however, if the devices are damaged and cannot be repaired or the supplier cannot deliver new devices in a timely manner, or at all, our ability to manufacture and supply sufficient quantities of our products for clinical or commercial usage could be delayed, or potentially hindered.
 In addition, there is currently a significant backlog for lentiviral vector manufacturing due to increased demand.
-Our current supply of vectors will only cover approximately 33 patients and an additional large manufacturing run is currently expected to be completed in the first half of 2023.
+Our current supply of vectors will cover more than 200 patients after an additional large manufacturing run was completed in the first half of 2023.
 If our third-party contractor is unable to provide adequate lentiviral vectors in a timely manner, our ability to manufacture and supply sufficient quantities of our product candidates for clinical or commercial usage will be delayed or hindered, and our business could suffer.